Zinc? Honey? Ginger? What actually helps when you have a cold or the flu?

 A sore throat is often the natural result of inflammation created when your immune system is fighting off a virus lodged in your upper airways.
 The swelling and pain can make it more difficult to swallow food and stay hydrated.
 This ends up making your throat even drier.
 A cough can worsen things.
 Staying hydrated by drinking plain water, hot teas, broths or soups can help you feel more comfortable.

 In many cultures, ginger is one of the first things people reach for when faced with a sore throat.
 It’s often steeped in boiling water along with other herbs to make soothing teas, or added to chicken soup.
-And, it turns out, there might be some science to back up these age-old practices: A handful of studies has found that ginger may have anti-inflammatory properties that can ease swelling.
+And, it turns out, there might be some science to back up these age-old practices: A handful of studies found that ginger may have anti-inflammatory properties that can ease swelling.

 Turmeric root, a plant in the ginger family that is native to Southeast Asia and long used in the ayurvedic medical practices of India, can also reduce inflammation.
 But its effects have been challenging to prove because the main compound in the root, curcumin, isn’t easily absorbed in the body, and curcumin supplements can vastly differ in composition.
 Eating turmeric in food or mixing it with a fatty substance, such as cooking oil or warm milk, may help you absorb more of the benefits of curcumin.
 Adding black pepper can also aid in its absorption, Romm said.